 Sunnyvale School District offers summer school classes designed to help students reach grade-level proficiency through the Stanford Summer Explorations program.
 Since 2010, Sunnyvale School District has partnered with Stanford University’s Teacher Education Program (STEP), to offer a comprehensive summer school program to approximately 800 students each summer.

 Master teachers from Sunnyvale School District serve as mentors to STEP student teachers who assist in the classrooms, making teacher-guided small-group work possible for students.
 This rich program offers an excellent curriculum and adult/student ratio that greatly benefits student learning over a five-week period.

 Students in rising grades 1 through 8 not only have one experienced and dynamic teacher, but they have two to three Stanford student teachers from the Stanford Teacher Education Preparation program in their classrooms.
 This allows for more individualized support that results in deeper learning and more focused student engagement.

 At the elementary level, students focus on community building, informational writing, math problem solving, technology and integrated science units.
-Middle school students chose between math, English-language arts, social studies, science and beginning Mandarin.
+Middle school students chose between math, English-language arts, social studies, science, and English Language Development.
+A Hindi language class will also be offered.
 Eighth-grade students also take a field trip to Stanford University.
 With the flexibility during the summer, and with additional teachers in the room, the program is able to offer innovative and exciting units that not only support students academically but also work to instill confidence and a positive mindset for learning.

-Summer Explorations 2018 will take place at San Miguel Elementary and Columbia Middle School from July 2-27.
+Summer Explorations 2019 will take place at Lakewood Elementary and Sunnyvale Middle School from July 1-26.
+Space is limited and participation is based on teacher recommendation.
 Please contact your child’s school for enrollment information.